jeffreykegler/old_kollos/notes/misc/strand.md

     + LINK_LOOP: For every `[pred, forw-cause]` in the links of `prefix-node`

         - REVERSE_CAUSE_LOOP:
+          For every completion,
+          call that completion `rev-cause-eim`,
-          For every completion whose current location
+          whose current location
           is `current`,
           and whose LHS is `predot`

-            * Call that completion `rev-cause-eim`.
+            * `rev-cause-eim`
-              It must be a nucleotide, because `predot`, it LHS, is a nucleosugar.
+              must be a nucleotide, because `predot`, its LHS, is a nucleosugar.

-            * Call its dotted rule `rev-cause-dr`.

             * If Nucleobases-match(forw-cause, rev-cause_eim)`
               is `FALSE`,